Consecutive Decoding for Speech-to-text Translation: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous reviewers for their valuable comments.
-We would also like to thank Rong Ye, Chengqi Zhao, Cheng Yi and Chi Han for their useful suggestion and help with our work.
-This work was supported by the Key Programs of the Chinese Academy of Sciences under Grant No.ZDBS-SSW-JSC006-2.
+We'd like to express our gratitude to the anonymous reviewers for their insightful comments.
+We'd also want to express our gratitude to Rong Ye, Chengqi Zhao, Cheng Yi, and Chi Han for their helpful suggestions and assistance with our project.
+Our research was funded by the Chinese Academy of Sciences' Key Programs under Grant No.ZDBS-SSW-JSC006-2.